4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 The customer will appreciate it, I promise!

 Linking a whole sentence instead of only the action words.
 For example, “Amazon revealed that 81 percent of shoppers research products online before purchasing” should be “Amazon has revealed how many people spend time researching their purchase beforehand.”

 (Those links aren’t broken, just set to a # hyperlink for illustration)

 Those above are just a few of the things that we stumble upon on the web that get our blood boiling.
 And now on to some of our biggest SEO peeves.

 Business owners think someone is sitting at a desk at Google updating rankings.
 That’s not the case.

 Google uses algorithms to provide the most relevant results for each search, which happens billions of times per day and is global in reach.
-Their primary objective has nothing to do with rewarding or punishing websites but instead providing accurate information as efficiently as possible.
+Their primary objective is not to do with rewarding or punishing websites but to provide accurate information as efficiently as possible.
 People are more likely satisfied enough by what they find on one site (Google) than ever to venture elsewhere online again.

-It’s unfortunate, but there are plenty of agencies out there that claim to know SEO but don’t.
+It’s unfortunate, but plenty of agencies out there claim to know SEO but don’t.